Back to AusOverwatch

 - Visualisation:

-- Space stations: White circles
+- Space stations: White satellite icon (body + solar panels)

-- Weather satellites: Cyan circles
+- Weather satellites: Cyan satellite icon (body + solar panels)

 - Click to see: Satellite name, NORAD catalogue number, altitude (km), velocity (km/s), orbital inclination, orbital period